ideonate/jhsingle-native-proxy/README.md

 --websocket-max-message-size - message size in bytes allowed by websocket connections made to the underlying process (default is to rely on the tornado library defaults).

 --progressive - flush buffer from underlying service whenever chunks appear (this is useful to see results from Voila sooner)

 ## Changelog

+### v0.8.3 released 25 Sep 2024

+- New options for Aiohttp Connector and Timeout: aiohttp-no-ssl-connector and aiohttp-request-timeout.
+Thanks to [aditipate](https://github.com/aditipate).

 ### v0.8.2 released 30 Nov 2023